-Literacy encompasses the ability to read and to write.
-These two skills are critical to the future success of all children in school.
-It is well documented that the most important years for the development of these skills are between birth and the age of eight.
-From the day children join us, no matter what age they are, we begin to share our love of literacy with them so that they can grow to be school children, teenagers and adults who are able to read and write competently and who have a love and appreciation of the joys of literature and the prowess of being able to write well.
+Literacy includes both the ability to read and to write.
+These two skills are critical to the future success of all children in school and beyond (Cultural Capital).
+The most important years for the development of these skills are between birth and the age of eight.
+From the day children join us at The Wandsworth Preschool, no matter what age they are, we begin to share our love of literacy with them so that they can grow to be school children, teenagers and adults who are able to read and write competently and who have a love and appreciation of the joys of reading and the sense of achievement of being able to write well.

-We employ a qualified Early Years teacher in each of our preschools.
-Their time is dedicated to teaching literacy, numeracy and early science through age appropriate interesting often cross curricular activities.
+We employ a qualified Early Years teacher at the Wandsworth Preschool.
+Their time is dedicated to teaching literacy, mathematics and early science and technology through age appropriate interesting often cross curricular activities.

 In ensuring that our children have positive early years experiences we are supporting the development of future generations or readers, writers and learners.